ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 With this, `make test` finally runs the command, and no longer shows the test is up to date response.

 Just remember it's only necessary to use `.PHONY: target` when there is a filename conflict with a target defined in a makefile.
-In the above example, if the test file didn't exist than there would had been no reason to apply .PHONY: test.
+In the above example, if the test file didn't exist then there would had been no reason to apply .PHONY: test.

 Alright, that's it for makefiles.
 You can read more about PHONY Targets [here](https://www.gnu.org/software/make/manual/html_node/Phony-Targets.html).
 In this tutorial project you won't need them but you should be aware of them and how they work.